lovelypeach/my-awesome-flutter/README.md

 * [permission_handler](https://pub.dev/packages/permission_handler) - Permission plugin for Flutter.
 This plugin provides a cross-platform (iOS, Android) API to request and check permissions.
 * [shared_preferences](https://pub.dev/packages/shared_preferences) - Flutter plugin for reading and writing simple key-value pairs.
 Wraps NSUserDefaults on iOS and SharedPreferences on Android.
 * [url_launcher](https://pub.dev/packages/url_launcher) - Flutter plugin for launching a URL on Android and iOS.
 Supports web, phone, SMS, and email schemes.
+* [webview_flutter](https://pub.dev/packages/webview_flutter) - A Flutter plugin that provides a WebView widget on Android and iOS.

 ## Testing